unitaryfund/qrack/README.md

 ```
 $ cmake -DENABLE_RASPBERRYPI=ON ..
 ```
 This option sets `-DENABLE_PURE32=ON` and additionally branches certain code, in order to support execution on the VideoCore GPU of the Raspberry Pi 3.
-Currently, only `Qrack::QEngineOCL` (and specifically not `Qrack::QUnit`) has been successfully built and tested on the Raspberry Pi 3, with this option.
+Currently, only `Qrack::QEngineOCL` (and specifically not `Qrack::QUnit`) has been successfully built and tested on the Raspberry Pi 3.

 ## Copyright and License